datatrigger/datatrigger/content/post/data_intensive_applications_2.md

 ### Replicating logs

 **Statement-based replication** is not widely used because it can cause a lot of problems, e.g. nondeterministic functions like `NOW()`, out of sync sequences or side effects...
-Instead, **physical-log-based replicaton** uses the actual log of the storage engine: the WAL for B-tree based engines, or SSTables for LSM-tree bases engines.
+Instead, **physical-log-based replication** uses the actual log of the storage engine: the WAL for B-tree based engines, or SSTables for LSM-tree based engines.
 In this case the leader "writes twice" its log: first locally, then sending it over the network to the followers.
 A big downside: as a low-level object, the WAL is tightly coupled to the storage engine.
 As a consequence, database version mismatches between nodes are risky.
 This prevents zero-downtime rolling upgrades.
 As a middle ground, higher-level **logical log** objects are often used to avoid coupling replication and storage engines.

 ### Replication lag

 Leader-based replication scales when data access is mostly reads, not writes: just add followers.
-Realistically, replication is asynchronous (see above) and brings about **eventual consistency** and **replication lag**.
+In practice, replication is asynchronous (see above) and brings about **eventual consistency** and **replication lag**.
 Some examples:

 #### Read-your-writes consistency